Featured

 Before we get into designing a Maturity Model that helps you position a larger transformation deal with your prospect or client, we first need to get clear on the art and science of persuasion.

-Now I’m not the biggest fan of the word “persuasion” in sales, because it has a bit of a “salesy” (and hence old school sleazy) vibe to it.
+Now I’m not the biggest fan of the word “persuasion” in sales, because it has a bit of a Wolf of Wall Street implication to it.
 But we can’t deny the fact that we do have to be “persuasive” in the way we speak and present in order to get others to take action.

 Luckily, the right principles on persuasion have been around for 2,400+ years (thanks Aristotle).
 All you need to do is understand them and incorporate them in your next pitch meeting.